 When it comes to appearing for an interview, it’s best to go prepared.
-One of the best ways to get ready for a virtual job interview is to practice your responses to the most common interview questions.
+One of the best ways to get ready for a virtual job interview is to practice your responses to the most commonly asked Q & A during corporate interviews.
 You can also do a research about the organisation and perhaps if you know your interviewer, you could dig in a little on him/her.

 Preparation is the key to the success of your interview.
 There are no perfect interview answers, but there are good answers to important questions that can help you differentiate yourself from other job applicants.
 So, if you have a job interview lined up, practice in front of a mirror or ask a friend or family member to listen to your answers, so you’ll be ready to put your best foot forward.
 Today, we’ve highlighted some of the most commonly asked interview questions and answers to aid in your preparation process